remg427/misp42splunk/README.md

 MISP instances must be version 2.4.117 or above (new REST API).

 **misp42splunk version >=3.0.0**: this is a major update;
-after installation, restart splunk, launch the app and create one misp instance under inputs.
+after installation, restart Splunk, launch the app and create one misp instance under inputs.
 It is recommended to name it default_misp.
 If you need **several instances**, create additional inputs.
 ![inputs](docs/misp42_create_inputs.png)
-**misp42splunk version >=3.1.0**: requires version 2.4.116
+**misp42splunk version >=3.1.0**: requires version 2.4.117

 ## Usage
 1. MISP to SPLUNK (custom commands):